dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 He stresses: Unless you're famous, the title and introduction are what determine if anyone reads you. <!-- (He's talking about books in physical stores, but I'm sure it's even more true for articles on the internet today.) -->

 For introductions he says to give a surprising personality or action so the reader will hunger for more.
-Here's some great first sentences.
+Here are some great first sentences.

 * "You must not tell anyone", my mother said, "what I am about to tell you."
 * At exactly 10:19 A.M. yesterday, a grandmother's purse on a conveyor belt at Orange County airport set off an alarm that caused two security guards to rush to the scene.